User Experience Insights

 How SAP Business Network can help

-Suppliers can now publicly share their sustainability ratings with buyers on SAP Business Network.
-Self-reporting of their sustainability information allows suppliers to display their Sustainability Ratings on the Trading Partner’s Profile on SAP Business Network.
-Suppliers can be exposed to more buyers and gain new business opportunities when buyers search for trading partners who fit the sustainability requirements of their value chain.
+Suppliers can now publicly share their 3rd party sustainability ratings with buyers on SAP Business Network.
+The new integration with EcoVadis allows suppliers to display their Sustainability Ratings on the Trading Partner Profile on SAP Business Network.
+Suppliers can be exposed to more buyers, gain new business opportunities, and build trust when buyers search for trading partners who fit the sustainability requirements of their value chain.
 If not already certified by EcoVadis, suppliers can find EcoVadis in the SAP Store and self-report their company’s data to get a rating.

 Additionally, as buyers are increasingly requesting human rights data from their suppliers, suppliers must complete similar but separate assessments from many of their buyers.
 Oftentimes, these assessments must be done on a one-to-one basis for each of their customers.
 Filling out the same data repeatedly is resource-consuming for suppliers and means long waiting periods for buyers, leading to extended procurement cycles and long supplier onboarding times.